 Education and early career

 Dr. Elnozahy earned his M.S. and Ph.D. degrees in computer science from Rice University, Houston, Texas.
 From Cairo University, Egypt, he earned a B.Sc. in electrical engineering and a Master's degree in Computer Engineering.
 Mootaz was nominated by his IBM mentors for leadership and management training at Harvard Business School at Harvard University and McCombs School of business at the University of Texas.

 Mootaz held visiting research scientist positions at Bell Communications Research (Bellcore, NJ) and Bell Laboratories Research (Lucent Technologies, NJ).

-Prof. Mootaz received various recognition honors for his technical and leadership services, some are: IEEE fellow, Master Inventor for life at IBM, Trailblazer award from the University of Texas, Austin, several Best-paper awards, Outstanding invention award, honorary Professor from Amity University, India, Advisory board member at the University of Coimbra, Portugal and at Texas A & M University.
+Prof. Mootaz received various recognition honors for his technical and leadership services, some are: Fellow of the US National Academy of Inventors, IEEE fellow, Master Inventor for life at IBM, Trailblazer award from the University of Texas, Austin, several Best-paper awards, Outstanding invention award, honorary Professor from Amity University, India, Advisory board member at the University of Coimbra, Portugal and at Texas A & M University.
 He was honored by close to 100 Colloquia invitations around the world.
 He especially appreciates the honor of witnessing the success of his students and mentees.

 Professor Elnozahy has served as an Associate Editor for the IEEE Transactions on Parallel and Distributed Systems, the IEEE Transactions on Dependable and Secure Systems, and the International Journal of Security and Networks.
 He served as a Guest editor for the IEEE Transactions on Computers, Special Issue on Energy Efficient Computing, the IBM Journal of Research and Development, Special Issue on Low-Power Systems, and the IEEE Technical Committee on Operating Systems Newsletter.